immcantation/alakazam/docs/topics/AbundanceCurve-class.md

 + `RANK`:   the rank of the clone abundance.

+`bootstrap`
+:   data.frame of bootstrapped clonal distributions.

+`group`
+:   string specifying the name of the group column.

 `groups`
-:   character vector of group values.
+:   vector specifying the names of unique groups in group column.

-`n`
+`clone`
-:   numeric vector indication the number of sequences in each group.
+:   string specifying the name of the clone column.

 `nboot`
-:   number of bootstrap realizations performed.
+:   numeric specifying the number of bootstrap iterations to use.

+`uniform`
+:   TRUE/FALSE specifying whether or not bootstraps were calculated under rarefaction.

+`max_n`
+:   numeric specifying the number of species used for rarefaction if rarefaction is used.

+`min_n`
+:   numeric specifying the minumim tolerated number of species in calculation.

 `ci`
 :   confidence interval defining the upper and lower bounds